-Here, you'll find a short description of and a link to the different liftup components available to you at aalto.fi.
+Here, you will find a short description of and a link to the different liftup components available to you at aalto.fi.
 With them, you can visualise and highlight the versatile content on the site.

 Adding images, ALT text, changing cropping and focal points

 Because of the component-based design, the uploaded pictures can be used in many sizes once uploaded to aalto.fi.
 They are used as main images, liftup pictures, gallery images, etc. The maximum image size of one image is 10mb, but keep the image as small as possible without negatively affecting the resolution.
 Normally 1 mb max will be enough.